 The study protocol and interventions were developed iteratively in a three-stage process.
-First, we synthesized existing research on practice-based teacher preparation and observed practical examples of decompositions and approximations to identify key mechanisms that distinguished them from one another and from more conceptually-focused approaches to teacher education.
+First, we synthesized existing research on practice-based teacher preparation and observed practical examples of decompositions and approximations to identify key mechanisms that distinguished them from one another and from more traditional approaches.
 We then designed a study protocol and interventions that allowed for the distillation and evaluation of these mechanisms.
 To ensure we were evaluating only differences in pedagogies, we tried as much as possible to keep the actual content of the three conditions parallel by using similar phrasing, problems and examples across conditions.
 Second, to enhance internal and external validity, we sought feedback on our protocol and interventions from teacher education researchers and experimental design methods experts.
-We did this because we wanted our interventions to reflect what both practice-based and conceptually-focused teacher educators were doing in their courses, and we wanted our interventions to be as specified and our design to be as rigorous as possible.
-Finally, we piloted the study protocol and interventions with graduate and undergraduate students to ensure procedures were easy to understand, and thus that any identified effects could be attributable to the interventions and not due to issues with engaging in the study.
+We did this because we wanted our interventions to reflect what both traditional and practice-based teacher educators were doing in their courses, and we wanted our interventions to be as specified and our design to be as rigorous as possible.
+Finally, we piloted the study protocol and interventions with graduate and undergraduate students to ensure procedures were easy to understand, could be completed within allotted time, and thus that any identified effects could be attributable to the interventions and not due to issues with engaging in the study.